mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "Yes," thi continued.
 "I'd failed to realize that the most important part of my therapy was me.
 I couldn't guide myself toward anything while my body was guiding me back to kanosin.
 The magistrates of Rudjan had me sent here to save their reputation.
 I used to be the one they turned to when they had to sentence an addict.
 'Rehabilitation not Retribution'.
 That is what I sold to them, and they took that to the people of Rudjan.
 But all of that was away by my own ignorance."

-Hae face had gone flush with self-frustration, and without pause Linyu moved to hae mother's side to comfort hae.
-Kipnu could sense the depth of hae regret by the weight of hae words, and the strength of the bond between mother and kaln.

 "Casra," he said and thi looked up into his eyes.
-"I can't possibly know the pain of your loss.
-Sometimes I wish I were half as ambitious as you are."
-He paused and glanced at Linyu, hae eyes open wide toward him as well.
-"Remember what they teach us in school about grieving patients?"
+"I can't possibly know your pain.
+But anyone that's half as ambitious as you are can surely recover from anything."

+Casra gazed at him, as if transfixed by his words or perhaps his eyes.
+"Oh, I'm sorry," thi said, averting hae eyes as if awakened from a daydream.
+"I shouldn't be yammering about my problems to a stranger.-"

+"-No. Please," he interrupted.
+"I want to know more.
+About this place.
+About you.
+Tell me what you know and I'll tell you about myself."
+Thi looked at him with pensive eyes; one half trusting, and the other half unwaveringly cautious.
+He appealed to the trusting half, "Do you remember what they teach us about grieving patients?"

-Casra replied, "The rock and the beacon?"
+"The rock and the beacon?"
+Casra asked.
+Thi balked at his suggestion, "Am I to think of myself as your patient?"

 "Would you humor me?" he asked.

-Casra gazed at him, as if transfixed by his words or perhaps his eyes.
-"Oh, I'm sorry," thi said, as if awakened from a daydream.
-"I shouldn't be yammering about my own problems to a stranger.-"

-"-No," he said.
-"Your problems are important.
-Please tell me more."
+"You can learn a lot about someone knowing their guiding forces."
+He glanced at Linyu who was staring back at him with keen attention.
+There was a sort of gravity he had with hae, as if every word he said carried a story within it.

-"It's just that...
-Ulukoma used to be a place where that was normal.
+Casra sighed and paused to think, and then thi began.
+"Ulukoma used to be a place where that was normal.
 The evening used to be a time of storytelling, singing, confessing of love or desire or sexuality.
 Anyone could stand up and say or do anything they wanted.
 We explored the depths of our minds and bodies together, no matter how difficult or shameful.
 It was a place and time where people weaved their lives together and apart and together again, and we all grew closer because of it."

-I remember being afraid of it all on my first night here.
+"I remember being so afraid on my first night here.
 We were thrown off the ship, and I just remember being so confused as I struggled blindly in the water to find my way to safety.
 Then I heard a voice.
 'This way,' she said, and I followed her without a question.
-She helped me and the others onto the shore where the rest of Ulukoma had gathered to meet us, and that night we all shared a part of ourselves we'd never dared to share openly.
-Setre was my rock."
+She helped me and the others onto the shore where the rest of Ulukoma had gathered to meet us, and she told me her name was Setre."

 "Hold on," said Kipnu.
 "Setre?
 The same Setre that nearly killed me in the forest two days ago?" asked Kipnu.
 "With the spear and the terrifying eyes?
 She's the one who saved your life?"

 Casra nodded.
 "I know this is hard to believe, but she is careful with her words.
 Setre was my rock through everything.
 There were many days when I felt the feverish hand of death upon me while I was going through withdrawal, but she watched over me, gave me the comfort I needed in the painful times and the tough love I needed through the cravings.
 At some point we fell in love, though I don't think I could tell you when.
 It's a lot like sobriety: you wake up one day and realize that you're already in it."

+"Love?" said Kipnu.
+"Are you certain we're talking about the same person?"

+But Casra challenged him, "Would you judge a saffa by the fur on their tail?"

+"A doctor knows things," he said.
+"Rarely do I make a misjudge a person's character."

+"Until today, apparently," thi swiftly replied.

+"The Setre you used to know is nothing like the Setre I saw back there."
+He pulled down the side of his trousers enough for Casra to see the bandage he'd placed on his thigh.
+"She sliced through my skin like it wasn't even there."

+Casra shuddered.
+"She plays an important role for Shinna in hae empire.
+A role that Setre is very good at playing.
+But that's not who she wants to be."

+"Who she wants to be doesn't stand to what she's done.
+She calls herself a hunter.
+And all of her 'prey' are under Shinna's thumb."

+"You wouldn't be here if it wasn't for her," said Casra.
+"The commotion that covered your escape was not done by one person alone.
+Setre had to make sure you were in the right place at the right time for the nitroglycerin trick to work.
+I'm sorry I couldn't be there myself, but it's for the best that nobody knows that I'm here."

+Thi looked down at Linyu who sat quietly beside hae, fiddling with some trinket made of wood and metal.
+"Sometimes I wonder if Linyu takes after hae mother, the way thi can see things the rest of us miss.
+Every day, the two of us go out to the beach to guide the exiles onto land.
+Linyu always knows how far out the ships will turn around, or when the hunters will come around to the shoreline.
+If Setre is my rock, then Linyu is my beacon of hope for the future."

 <!-- left off -->

-Kipnu was "I don't know that I've

-"One night, the two of us stole away with a man who'd just come to the island on his own.
-We went to a far off part of the island..." thi glanced at Linyu.
-"And we went for a swim.
-Soon after, Setre was pregnant with Linyu.
-We never saw the father again, though I wouldn't have remembered his face.
-But that didn't matter to us.
-Setre and I were ready to raise a child on our own.
-When we finally saw Linyu, saw hae eyes peer into mine, I felt... motherhood.
-And beside it, an immense feeling of shame for who I had become, for how my kaln might see me when thi grows up."
+"If it's so dangerous here, then why do you stay?
+Surely your sentence must be up by now."

-"I knew I had a choice to make.
-Kanosin was all around me in Ulukoma.
-It affected me and everyone I knew and had come to love.
-I could have taken Linyu and left this place - my sentence was long up.
-But Setre and everyone else here had become my family, far more than any I'd ever had on the mainland.
-So I chose to stay and use what I learned in Rudjan to help the addicted."
+"I could have taken Linyu and left this place long ago.
+But Setre and everyone else here had become my family.
+I had no future, no hope on the mainland.
+My life as a physician was over out there.
+But here on the dark island, the people need me.
+So I chose to stay and use what I learned in Rudjan to help the addicted that landed here."

 Kipnu sat with his now-empty bowl and his warm belly, and empathized with the story.
 He remembered how it felt to be under the power of kanosin, to beg for another dose, and knew the importance of hae work.